mozilla/addons-server/docs/topics/api/addons.rst

                     passed and when filtering to only return promoted add-ons. rating  Bayesian rating, descending.
-       recommended  Promoted addons in the recommended category above non-recommend add-ons.
-Only available combined with another sort - ignored on its own.
+       recommended  Promoted addons in the recommended category above non-recommended add-ons.
+Only available combined with
+                    another sort - ignored on its own.
                     Also ignored if combined with relevance as it already takes into account recommended status.
          relevance  Search query relevance, descending.
 Ignored without a